fastapi/fastapi/docs/en/docs/advanced/settings.md

     ```

     !!! tip
         The `model_config` attribute is used just for Pydantic configuration.
-You can read more at <a href="https://docs.pydantic.dev/latest/usage/model_config/" class="external-link" target="_blank">Pydantic Model Config</a>.
+You can read more at <a href="https://docs.pydantic.dev/latest/concepts/config/" class="external-link" target="_blank">Pydantic: Concepts: Configuration</a>.

 === "Pydantic v1"